 I am a clinical psychologist (license #PSY29444) specializing in the practice of contemporary psychoanalytic psychotherapy to address a variety of problems, including: depression, anxiety, relationship difficulties, creative blocks, loss and grief, and past/ongoing trauma.
 Over a decade of clinical experience and extensive training has given me a foundation for being able to treat psychological distress holistically and to appreciate the critical interplay between environmental, behavioral, cognitive and unconscious factors.

-Dr. Achiro earned his B.A. in Psychology and Social Behavior (Magna Cum Laude) from the University of California, Irvine and his M.A. and Ph.D. in Clinical Psychology with an emphasis in Health Psychology from the APA-accredited California School of Professional Psychology at Alliant International University.
-He received clinical training at the Wright Institute Los Angeles, USC Student Counseling Center, and Pasadena Prototypes REACH Program.
-He also worked as a Crisis Responder and Therapeutic Behavioral Specialist for the South Coast Children’s Society.
+I received my B.A. in Psychology and Social Behavior (Magna Cum Laude) from the University of California, Irvine and my M.A. and Ph.D. in Clinical Psychology with an emphasis in Health Psychology from the APA-accredited California School of Professional Psychology at Alliant International University.
+I went on to obtain additional clinical training at the Wright Institute Los Angeles, USC Student Counseling Center, and Pasadena Prototypes REACH Program.
+I also worked as a Crisis Responder and Therapeutic Behavioral Specialist for the South Coast Children’s Society.